Monday (9:00 a.m. – 2:00 p.m.)

 Additional Fee Applies: $40

-Lunch included.
-Event to be held at Marriott hotel.
+UPDATED 1/3/19: Lunch included.
+Transportation NOT included.
+Event to be held at Grace & Holy Trinity Cathedral, a 6-minute walk from the Marriott hotel.

 Many may not think of Kansas City as a mecca for pipe organs, but with its close proximity to Quimby Pipe Organs, a fine music conservatory, and a fine church music program in Lawrence, the organ scene is quite robust.
 Join us on an organ crawl as we experience some of the area’s finest instruments, including the new Richards, Fowkes & Co. organ at Village Presbyterian Church and either the Kauffman Center for the Performing Arts Casavant organ or the Community of Christ Temple Casavant (depending on availability).